Luizboaventura1/fastdevelopment/README.md

-# FastDevelopment
 <h1 align="center">Nome do Projeto</h1>

-## What's FastDevelopment?

-FastDevelopment is a tool for those who want more productivity in their projects, but with an easy-to-use platform and a clean, modern design.
+<p align="center">FastDevelopment is a tool for those who want more productivity in their projects, but with an easy-to-use platform and a clean, modern design.</p>

 Deploy: https://fastdevelopment.vercel.app